the3y3-code/NNTV/README.md

 ## ✨ Features

+- **True Real-Time Training**: This is **not a simulation**.
+A real PyTorch model is being initialized, trained, and optimized live on your machine.
+You simply watch the internal state as it happens.
 - **Live Architecture Visualization**: Watch signals propagate through the network with dynamic, multi-colored particle effects.
 - **Deep Insight Heatmaps**: Real-time heatmaps of weight matrices allowing you to see the "brain" structure forming.
 - **Interactive Training Control**: